SirzechsMir/Front-End-Tutorial/README.md

 # Front-End-Tutorial
-This a simple Front End Application using css features.
+This a simple Front End Application using css, html and javascript features.